20 Oct The Covid-19 Antibody Test, Explained

 The accuracy of Covid-19 antibody tests are variable according to their manufacturer.
-Concierge MD LA uses highly accurate tests in our at-home appointments to ensure the highest quality of care.
+Concierge MD uses highly accurate tests in our at-home appointments to ensure the highest quality of care.

 What is the difference between an antibody test & a Covid-19 test?

 An antibody test is different from a Covid-19 test.
 An antibody test is a blood test that looks for signs of a prior infection.